Return to top

 ARE THERE ANY VEGETABLES THAT SHOULD NOT BE USED?

-I say this recipe you can use any vegetables, and I believe in that.
+I’d say that with my recipe you can use any vegetables, and I believe in that.
 The only thing I would caution you about is that there are some vegetables that will take longer to cook than others.
 If you’re going to use those, you can cut them in much smaller pieces or you can cook them separately, or start them first and add the quicker-cooking vegetables later.
 Examples of vegetables that take longer to cook: sweet potatoes or regular potatoes, winter squash, carrots, parsnips, and other root vegetables.

 WHAT IS THE BEST PASTA SHAPE FOR PASTA PRIMAVERA?